 Ambitious plans and unique slurry handling challenges

 Vedanta Aluminium, a part of Vedanta Limited, is India's largest producer of aluminium, producing 1.95 million tonnes per annum (MTPA) in FY19.
 The company has two state-of-the-art aluminium smelters at Jharsuguda, (Odisha) and at BALCO in Korba, (Chhattisgarh), with a total installed capacity of 2.2 MTPA.
 A world-class 2 MTPA alumina refinery at Lanjigarh in Kalahandi district (Odisha) has made Vedanta a premier manufacturer of metallurgical grade alumina for the company's aluminium smelters.
 Rakesh Mohan, Chief Operating Officer at Vedanta Limited summed up the goals that the company holds for the Lanjigarh site “We have plans to see this plant become the world’s largest refinery and the vision is not so far away.
 We have the blueprint in place and are now looking to roll it out.
-As we know, in an Alumina refinery majority of process flow though pumps and pipe.
+As you know, an Alumina refinery is mainly comprised of pumps and pipe.
 You have liquor and slurry which you need to move from one place to another, onsite.
 In terms of the pumps and production, we believe in having a partner such as Metso, who has been with us in our journey since the opening of the plant.”

 We have plans to see this plant become the world’s largest refinery and the vision is not so far away.